 Based on the data collected and analyzed, the FDA believes the potential association between diet and DCM in dogs (breeds not commonly prone to this heart disease) is a complex issue that may involve multiple factors.
 And the ingredients substituted for grains, including lentils, potatoes, and peas, may hold the answers to unlocking the problem.

 While the debate about grain-free dog food continues, it’s smart to understand healthy balanced nutrition.
 And then decide whether grains should or shouldn’t be a part of your dog’s diet.

 Why go grain-free?

-There’s nothing inherently bad about grain-free dog food, but I worry that pet parents have a misconception about the value and reasons for eliminating grains from their dog’s diet.
+There’s nothing inherently unhealthy about grain-free dog food, but I worry that pet parents have a misconception about the value and reasons for eliminating grains from their dog’s diet.